kangk1204/Octopus-toolkit2/doc/tutorial.rst

 Samples of GSE48685, which were processed by Octopus-toolkit, will appear in the Sample area.

-First, you need to add given samples to the Peak Calling table using the Insert function.
+First, you need to add the processed samples to the Peak Calling table using the Insert function.

 .. image:: _static/Tutorial/Tutorial5.3.png